 Business management programs are for people who ultimately want to be the boss.
 You learn a structured approach to managing people and operations, applying insights into management and leadership best practices.

 It can pay to study management as an asset towards getting your first supervisory position or as you climb the ranks.
-Not only do you learn management skills, but you become better at communicating your knowledge (which is good for interviews).
+Not only do you learn management and leadership skills, but you become better at communicating your knowledge (which is good for interviews).

-Management career opportunities are available essentially everywhere...
+Business management career opportunities are available essentially everywhere...
 READ MORE

 Commerce programs are broad in scope.
 You gain knowledge across business disciplines, learning accounting, finance and marketing alongside chosen specialisations.